 Garimella is a member of the National Science Board, which oversees the National Science Foundation and also serves as an independent body of advisers to both the President and Congress on policy matters related to science and engineering.
 He also serves on the seven-person research advisory board of Sandia National Laboratories.

 President Garimella came to Vermont from Purdue University, where he was Goodson Distinguished Professor of Mechanical Engineering and Executive Vice President for Research and Partnerships.
-He led Purdue’s $660 million per year research enterprise, reaching five consecutive record years in sponsored funding, in part through strategic and comprehensive partnerships developed with major corporations, NGOs, and national governments and institutions in Colombia, India, and the Middle East.
-The innovation ecosystem he co-led generated about 50 startups in each of the five years.
-Garimella conceived and implemented ambitious campuswide initiatives in life sciences and integrative data science, and oversaw Discovery Park, a unique set of facilities and institutes where the convergence of disciplines helped solve global challenges related to health and life sciences, sustainability, food, energy, and defense and security.
+While he led Purdue’s $660 million research enterprise, the university achieved five consecutive record years in sponsored funding and seeded about 50 startups annually.
+He developed strategic and comprehensive partnerships for Purdue with major corporations, NGOs, and national governments in Colombia, India, and the Middle East, conceived and implemented ambitious campuswide initiatives in life sciences and integrative data science, and oversaw the university’s Discovery Park, a unique set of facilities and institutes where the convergence of disciplines helped solve global challenges related to health and life sciences, sustainability, food, energy, and defense and security.